freemo/apex/paradigm/beacon.md

     ----time table----
     H24 24 hours operation
     H12 except night hours
     HX  variable times / on request
     HN  night time operation only

+    ----congestion level----
+    C## congestion level, ## is aveage packets per minute

+Therefore the beacon comment on an APEX compliant beacon packet looks like the following

+    G/D R-I-R H24 C30

-The following is an examples of a compliant APEX beacon:
+The following is an examples of a complete compliant APEX beacon including PHG specifier and coordinates:

-    !/:=i@;N.G&PHG5360/WIDE~23 --G/D R-I-R H24
+    !/:=i@;N.G& --PHG5360/WIDE G/D R-I-R H24 C30

 **NOTE:** The beacon on every port of a TNC should always be the same.